simplitech/simpli-cli/docs/README.md

 ![Server Prompt Example](https://raw.githubusercontent.com/simplitech/simpli-cli/master/docs/img/server-img2.png)

+### Generating Fake Data

+Another useful feature of Simpli CLI is `Fake Data`.
+This data can be found in `root-project/src/test/resources/database/data.sql`.
+If you could not find it, go to the root of project and generate the `data.sql` by running `simpli new:seed`.
+Then run `simpli server:seed` to populate the fake data into your database.

+#### _Important_

+Make sure your database is used for testing because the command `simpli server:seed` will TRUNCATE your tables.

+#### Running the Server

 Once you have run your generated server, you may access `localhost:8080` (it can vary depending on your Tomcat configuration):

 ![Server Running](https://raw.githubusercontent.com/simplitech/simpli-cli/master/docs/img/server-img3.png)